 Unfortunately, the valuable information offered by Nest's 24/7 continuous video feed, the very nice clip library and the great playback features are all negated unless you subscribe to Nest Aware.
 All non-subscribers will get is the past 3 hours of triggered-event still snapshots, which, after the trial period ends, will have no link to the associated video.

 Nest offers both kinds of access sharing that most consumers would want: Family accounts that include full administrative privileges and playback access, and links (with or without a password) that provide non-family members with access only to the live feed.
-However, as mentioned earlier, Family accounts are set up in the mobile apps, and live-feed-link sharing is done in the web portal, which can be confusing,
+However, as mentioned earlier, Family accounts are set up in the mobile apps, and live-feed-link sharing is done in the web portal, which can be confusing.

 Both the hardware and software for the Nest Cam Outdoor offer a quality experience with good video capture and audio, and very good functionality and ease of use.
 However, there's no local-storage option, and the key features for which Nest is famous are available only to Nest Aware subscribers.
-These factors limit the Nest Cam Outdoor's value to anyone who'd rather just pay for a security camera once and be done with it.